9th July 2019

 - No fear.
 Allow your employees to make choices without having to run everything up to the chain of command.
 It will create great moments within their career.

 - Motivate, inspire and coach your employees.
 Many individuals throughout history who’ve achieved outstanding success have had a good coach or mentor standing behind them.
 Be that coach for your employees.

-Powerful engagement – FMP Global.
+Powerful engagement – IRIS FMP.
 One to Watch

 Achieving Ones to Watch accreditation takes a BCI score of at least 600 and reflects organisations with ‘good’ levels of workplace engagement.

-Over the last three years FMP Global has achieved a raft of accreditations and awards.
+Over the last three years IRIS FMP has achieved a raft of accreditations and awards.
 The company firmly believe powerful engagement with employees has been the key to that success.